top of page

 executives suggested the bigger mistake would have been to detour from delivering on their purpose on helping their customers to be more free to move about the country.
 That is putting your money where your mouth is, aka investing in Health, in a big, big way.
 And the payoff in terms of customer commitment to SWA has been just as big.

-While all teams and organizations might not have the resources to disqualify revenues streams like SWA did, many still generate good feels with things like upgrades, free shipping, or complimentary desserts while others damage relationships with mean mugs and sass over an extra napkin.
-This shouldn’t be an assessment of generosity or kindness, but rather an understanding about your options and how and when they might come into play.
+While all teams and organizations might not have the resources to ignore revenue streams like SWA did, many still generate good feels with things like upgrades, free shipping, or complimentary desserts while others damage relationships with mean mugs and sass over an extra napkin.
+This shouldn’t be an assessment of generosity or kindness, but rather the keenness of a leader's understanding the value of the experience that comes with conducting each business.

 Here are four things to consider in terms of readiness for the provision of a customer experience….

 • Start with purpose.
-Be clear about the overwhelming priority in your business also position those who might deliver an experience to adhere to that purpose.
+Be clear about the purpose - think 'why' and not 'what' - of your business and position those who might deliver an experience to reflect that purpose.

-• Have ongoing discussions.
+• Discussion how you do it.
 Create a forum where scenarios can be reviewed and discussed, and expectations set and revised about sensible interactions.

 • Be transparent.
 While leaders don’t need to share everything related to finances, share enough to help employees and team members to understand what flexibility they have.

 Leaders investing the time and energy in the experience that teams provide to customers cannot help but be a good thing.
-So the next time somebody who orders a $12 sandwich meal needs an extra $0.01 napkin, smile and give him two!
+So the next time somebody who orders a $12 sandwich meal - especially if your corporate revenues exceed $10B - double down on the napkins... and the smiles.

 Recent Posts